 - Swiss water process with zero chemicals

 - Medium roast with a full body and bold flavor

 If you want your coffee to taste awesome without the caffeine hit, this is the right choice for you.
 Volcanica blends and single-origin beans are notorious for their bold flavor and rich body, as the beans grow on volcanic soil, enriched with all the right elements.
 This blend of South and Central American Arabica is no exception.
 Besides, the Swiss water processing to remove the caffeine is the safest option, so you can enjoy as many cups a day as you want without risking your health one way or another.

 You’ve got to love Volcanica for their dedication to customer experience.
 Instead of being stuck with a whole bean version and no grinder, you can actually order your coffee already ground to perfect fineness for your espresso machine, French press, or drip coffee maker.
 Besides, if you fall in love with this variety, ordering in bulk will save you up to 10% off the order.
 What’s not to love?

-Most buyers are happy with this blend, as it provides the right balance of sweetness, acidity, and bitterness to hit every coffee-lover’s sweet spot.
+Most buyers are happy with this top-rated decaf coffee, as it provides the right balance of sweetness, acidity, and bitterness to hit every java-lover’s sweet spot.
 Still, we’ve found one or two reviews claiming the roast was too dark with excessive bitterness.
 Give this blend a try and see for yourself if it offers the right flavor palette for you.